Grayming/Ming-Liu/README.md

 # About Me
- I am currently a research fellow in Deakin Uni. and a casual lecturer in Faculty of IT, Monash University, Australia.
+ I am currently a research fellow in Deakin Uni. and a casual lecturer in Faculty of IT, Monash Uni, Australia.
 I got my PhD in 2019 from Monash University, Australia.
 My research area includes natural language processing, machine learning and applied data mining.
 I received my M.Eng from Zhengzhou University in 2015 and B.Eng from Henan University in 2012, respectively.
 I am now working closely with [Longxiang Gao](https://au.linkedin.com/in/longxianggao), [Reza Haffari](http://users.monash.edu.au/~gholamrh/), [Lan Du](https://research.monash.edu/en/persons/lan-du), and [Wray Buntine](https://bayesian-models.org/).

  E-mail: m.liu@deakin.edu.au

 # News
+   * 04/2020: Our short paper "Unsupervised Text Summarization with Sentence Graph Compression" is accepted by SIGIR2020, this work is my first piece of work on automatic text summarization.
+   * 06/01/2020: Visited School of AI, Jilin University.
    * 25/09/2019 - 27/07/2019: [Visited Zhengzhou University and gave several talks on AI](http://www5.zzu.edu.cn/nlp//info/1018/1811.htm).
    * PhD thesis submitted in Feb.
 2019.
    * 1 Nov.
 2018: My paper "Learn to actively learn for Neural Machine Translation" is presented in CoNLL2018.